 He had a number of wives, including Neith (the daughter of Pepi I) and Ankhesenpepi III and Iput II (the daughters of his brother Merenre I) and Ankhesenpepi IV (the mother of one of the kings named Neferkare, but we don’t know which one), and Udjebten (thought to be another daughter of Pepi I).
 He probably had a son named Merenre who may well be the Merenre II of the kings list.

 Foreign policy (especially in Nubia) had become quite a drain on resources.
 The well oiled Egyptian bureaucracy began to disintegrate and some diplomatic relations were suspended.
 Scenes showing Pepi II smiting Egypt’s foes are thought to be purely ritualistic.
 For example, a frieze showing the submission of Libyan chiefs during his reign is suspiciously similar to the scene in the mortuary temple of Sahure, while other scenes are reminiscent of those in the mortuary temples of Niuserre and Pepi I

 His long reign may have created successional difficulties, and some have argued that the low quality of the inundations at the end of the sixth dynasty was causing crop failure and famine.
-However, there is significant evidence that the power and wealth of the Nobles was increasing at that time.
-Elaborate tombs were built at Cause, Akhmin, Abydos, Edfu and Elephantine.
-As the Nobles held hereditary positions, and were now independently wealthy, their loyalty to the king was perhaps reduced.
-In a move to increase his control over the regions, Pepi II split the role of Vizier into two posts, one for Upper Egypt, the other for Lower Egypt.
+However, there is significant evidence that the power and wealth of the nobles was increasing at that time.
+Elaborate tombs were built at Cause, Akhmin, Abydos, Edfu, and Elephantine.
+As the nobles held hereditary positions, and were now independently wealthy, their loyalty to the king was perhaps reduced.

 He built a ka-chapel in Abydos and located his pyramid and mortuary complex in South Saqqara.
 Most of his wives were buried in smaller pyramids nearby.